 Now we can drag our Card block in the remaining columns of the grid and update their content.
-To center them correctly, make the columns Fit content and then change the Horizontal Align of the grid to Space between (4th option).
+To centre them correctly, make the columns Fit content and then change the Horizontal Align of the grid to Space between (4th option).

 If you try to switch to the Tablet view, this is what you will likely see:

-The grid is behaving correctly, but we need to move all of the cards in the center into a new row.
+The grid is behaving correctly, but we need to move all of the cards in the centre into a new row.
 You could try different approaches, but the fastest method is changing the direction of the grid from Row (default value) to Column and changing the Horizontal Align to center (changing direction changes some grid properties).